shantanuparabumd/ENPM-662-Introduction-to-Robot-Modelling/docs/plugin.rst

 ---------------------------------

 We use the odometry plugin to get the position and velocity of a link with respect to the stationary world frame.
-Once you add the plugin you will have two topics available :guilabel:`\odom` and :guilabel:`\velocity`.
+Once you add the plugin you will have two topics available :guilabel:`/odom` and :guilabel:`/velocity`.
-The :guilabel:`\odom` topic will have the pose and orientation of the link.
+The :guilabel:`/odom` topic will have the pose and orientation of the link.
-The :guilabel:`\velocity` topic will have the linear and angular velocities of the link.
+The :guilabel:`/velocity` topic will have the linear and angular velocities of the link.

 This plugin is provided to us by :guilabel:`odometry` package so make sure you have the  package installed.